ZinkDigital/boson/README.md

 //Finally call go() providing the byte array or a ByteBuffer on the new Boson object. val result = fused.go(validatedByteArray)

+// Function will be called as a result of calling 'go'
 // Puts the result inside our Stream valueStream.add(result)
 ```